-World Energy Council Finland (or WEC Finland) was founded in 1993 as a co-operation body for various companies and organisations in the energy sector.
-WEC Finland is a leading platform for energy producers, users and technology providers facilitating the energy policy dialogue and finding new strategic insights.
+The World Energy Council's Finland Member Committee was founded in 1993 as a co-operation body for various companies and organisations in the energy sector.
+World Energy Council Finland is a leading platform for energy producers, users and technology providers facilitating the energy policy dialogue and finding new strategic insights.

-In order to achieve this aim WEC Finland organises various high-level events and activities.
+In order to achieve this aim World Energy Council Finland organises various high-level events and activities.
 Co-operation activities include regular seminars as well as organising one of the biggest annual energy industry events.
-The WEC Finland also provides prices indexes for heavy fuel oil and coal.
-In addition, WEC Finland annually awards the best master’s thesis in fields of energy technology and energy economics in co-operation with Finnish Energy Economists.
-The WEC Finland is a National Member Committee of the World Energy Council.
+It also provides prices indexes for heavy fuel oil and coal.
+In addition, World Energy Council Finland annually awards the best master’s thesis in fields of energy technology and energy economics in co-operation with Finnish Energy Economists.

 Energy in Finland